managedkaos/self-hosting-gen-ai/README.md

 - [Open Web UI](https://docs.openwebui.com/)
   > Open WebUI is an extensible, feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs.

+- Compute platform
+  > A system where we will host the model
+  > Could be a laptop or a GPU enabled cloud-based server

 ### Researching Models